MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/general-ledger/financial-reporting-currency-capability.md

 - Format Overrides defined in the Row and Column Definition

 ### Financial reporting attributes related to currency
-The following are additional report design attributes that can be used when reporting on currencies that will display on account or transaction drilldown in support of amount lines.
+The following are additional report design attributes that can be used when reporting on currencies that will display on account or transaction drill down in support of amount lines.

-- Account Currency
+- Account currency
 - Currency code
 - Transaction currency
 - Acquisition date